 Two Adventure Guides on Adventures by Disney

 Most Adventures by Disney tours include two tour guides on each adventure.
-One is often from the country you are visiting, while the other is typically from the United States.
-This is a huge benefit because there can be one guide at the front of the line and one guide at the end of the line.
+Of these Disney trained Adventure Guides, one is often from the country you are visiting, while the other is typically from the United States.
+Having two guides can be a huge benefit because there can be one guide at the front of the line and one guide at the end of the line.
 In addition, the guides often sat with the children at group meals, and were always available to help with any questions we had.
 On the nights when dinner was on our own, the guides offered suggestions for where we should eat, and booked reservations for us.

 Free Time During Adventures by Disney Trips